StreamElements/docs/src/content/docs/chatbot/modules/liveannouncement.md

 ## FAQ

-**Q: Can I customize the announcement message?**
+**Q: Can I customize the announcement messages?**
-A: Yes, you can customize the message in the StreamElements dashboard using the available parameters.
+A: Yes, you can customize each of the three messages in the StreamElements dashboard using the available parameters.

 **Q: How often does the Live Announcement trigger?**
-A: The announcement triggers once per stream, when the stream initially goes live.
+A: The stream start announcement triggers once per stream, when the stream initially goes live.
+The title and game change announcements trigger whenever the title or game changes.

 **Q: Can I use custom variables in the announcement?**
-A: Currently, only the predefined parameters (`${channel.display_name}`, `{title}`, and `{game}`) are supported.
+A: Yes.
+Besides the predefined placeholders, any standard chat variable (e.g., `${channel.display_name}`) can be used in the announcement messages.